learn-co-students/expressing-functions-ds-apply-000/README.md

 Now let's try to represent with functional composition.
 How?
 Here's one way:

 $$f(x) = 3 + 4x $$

 $$ g(f(x)) = f(x)^2 $$

 ### Summary

 In this section, we learned about expressing functions mathematically.
-We saw that when what we call a function, the letter we use,whether $f$ or $g$ or $z$, doesn't matter.
+We saw that when what we call a function, the letter we use, whether $f$ or $g$ or $z$, doesn't matter.
 We only are giving our function a name that we easily can refer to later on.
 In the parentheses, we indicate what the output of the function is dependent on.
 Sometimes the output of the function depends on one variable, and sometimes our function depends on multiple variables.
 Sometimes our function depends on another *function*, whose output depends on other variables.